MaulikDave9/frontend-nanodegree-neighborhood-map/README.md

 ### Setting Up ###
 * Clone the Repository: https://github.com/MaulikDave9/frontend-nanodegree-neighborhood-map
-* Extract all the files
+* Or download all the files from the repository from the above link
-* click on index.html to open the application.
+* Click on index.html to open the application.

-### Or Use the Link (hosted on github): https://maulikdave9.github.io/frontend-nanodegree-neighborhood-map/ ###
+### Alternatively click on this link (hosted on github): https://maulikdave9.github.io/frontend-nanodegree-neighborhood-map/ ###

 #### References: ####
 1. https://developers.google.com/maps/